CodeChron/fullstack-js-with-meteor-react-docs/add_a_content_editor.md

 # Add a content editor
 Next, let's create a simple content editor component and insert it into the note details page.

-## Add the EditableContent component to the note details page and display note content

 ``` imports/components/forms/content_editor.jsx ```